Open Source · Self-Hosted · Flask + SQLite

 User

 Read-only access to wiki pages, canvas, and shared kanban boards.
+Can comment, react, and edit their own profile.

 2